The Untold Truth Of Surrogacy (According To A Surrogate)

 Before we even transferred the embryo, we signed a pre-birth order before a judge stating that any baby that was implanted in my body through IVF was going home with them.
 I never went on the birth certificate as the mother because as far as the legal system was concerned I was just a walking, talking fabulous incubator.
 That baby was their baby from conception.

-Not every woman can be a surrogate
+Not every person can be a surrogate

 There are physical and psychological standards for surrogacy that come into play.